doxylabs/gd011proj/README.md

 *NOTE: a table built by getReadAndMerged() should work as input*.

+A dataset is then built by:

+1. Stripping out all columns except for those ending in mean() and std().
+1. Stripping out the columns summarizing frequency distributions, sticking with the temporal variables.

 #### getReadAndMerged(wd = "UCI_HAR_Dataset")

 getReadAndMerged() receives a single argument `wd` as the working directory in which to find the *UCI HAR Dataset*.
 The default is `UCI_HAR_Dataset`, the directory created by the data-reset.R script.
 The function builds a merged table for the UCI_HAR_Dataset, assigning the variables names from the features.txt file and activities from the activity_labels.txt file.

-The activities are read from the YTest and YTrain.
+First the data is read and descriptive variable names are added by:

+1. Prepending a unique index id
+1. Assigning the resulting id_name to the appropriate column as identified in features.txt
+1. Adding a descriptive activity column by looking up the activity index of each observation in activity_labels.txt as read by `getActivities()`

+The train and the test sets are then merged together and returned.

 #### setTidyNames(tab)

+The names of each variable are somewhat opaque, so setTidyNames converts them to something a bit more descriptive on first glance.

+1. Convert tBody and tGravity to Body and Gravity
+1. Convert GyroJerkMag and GyroMag to the appropriate Angular Velocity and Angular Velocity Jerk names.
+1. Convert AccJerkMag and AccMag to the appropriate Linear Acceleration and Linear Acceleration Jerk names.
+1. Convert the simple -mean() and -std() variables to Mean and Sigma names.

 #### ReadStep5(file="step5.txt")

+Simple utility to read the table into a data.frame.

 #### WriteStep5(tab,file="step5.txt")

+Simple utility to write our data.frame to a table on disk.